lake-wg/edhoc/draft-selander-lake-traces.md

 fc 70 a8 c0 02 20 a5 ba 1a
 ~~~~~~~~

-Since METHOD = 0, R authenticates using signatures.
+Since METHOD = 0, R authenticates using signatures with the EDHOC signature algorithm.
-R's signature key pair for use with the EDHOC signature algorithm is:
+R's signature key pair using Ed25519 is (note that Ed448 would also be compatible with EdDSA):

 ~~~~~~~~
 SK_R (Raw Value) (Responders's private authentication key) (32 bytes)